Statistikk innhold

 Gross investments

-Building sites are included in the definition from 2017.
-Financial leasing is included from 2019.
+• Building sites has been included in the definition from 2017.

 The industry classification is in accordance with the Norwegian Standard Industrial Classification (SIC 2007) used in Statistics Norway, which is based on the EU Standard NACE Rev. 2 and the United Nation’s International Standard Industrial Classification of all Economic Activities (ISIC), Rev. 4.